AngelaFNielsen/AngelaFNielsen.github.io/README.md

 ### LinkedIn Profile

-If you want to learn more about my professional experience, check out my [LinkedIn profile](https://www.linkedin.com/in/angela-nielsen-a392aa1).
+If you want to learn more about my crusades, escapades, and quests, check out my [LinkedIn profile](https://www.linkedin.com/in/angela-nielsen-a392aa1).

 ### Contact

-Want to know more about me?
+Want to chat?
+No carrier pigeons required.
 [Drop me a line](mailto:angelaf.nielsen@gmail.com).